 A grafting side note: My dad used to sell Asian cultivated varieties of Persimmon trees at his nursery in southern Virginia where I am from, which were often grafted onto wild Persimmon root stock.
 Grafting is something my dad is really knowledgable about, and I literally need to sit down and take notes from him at some point to learn more.
 It is something I have never done or barely understand aside from my knowledge about plant families and related Genus' in relationship to grafting.
 He did it a lot because in the ornamental plant world and also the fruit tree world, grafting is a common practice.
 Often his grafting involved putting non fruiting species (like Bradford Pears) onto old root stock (an older heartier variety of Pear) to make a 'pretty' flowering tree without the 'mess' of fruits.
 Not MY jam, but interesting to learn about.
 In the case of Persimmon, the idea is to put a fat fruit producing fruit onto a native root stock that is adapted to the regional climate.

 The Fuju variety tends to be flatter and rounder and does not generally have astringent tasting skins.
 Even if they are not fully ripe, you can bite right into one and eat them like an apple.
 I have a friend with this tree in her back yard in the East Bay area (across from San Francisco) and for a few years I have gone to to collect them.
 One year, I ended up getting two trash bags full of the fruit and still didn't make a dent in the crop.
 From ONE tree.
 It is not usually the variety from which dried hoshigaki is made, but it could be done.
 I have made fruit leather from this variety, cut it into big and small chunks to dry for morning oatmeal camping or on the road.
 Usually for the fruit leather, I puree the persimmon sans seeds, or smash the very ripe fruits in a bowl and smush all together on waxed paper in a dehydrator.
 I don't cut it with anything like some other fruit leathers which I may add a dash of apple sauce for the pectin to hold together.
 Persimmon has tons of pectin on its own.
 This variety is best eaten fresh like an apple.
 They can be picked before finished ripening and stored until ripe, which is known by the deep orange colored skin and a slightly soft touch, but not as soft as the Hachiya gets.
-(For a write up on making fruit leathers, check my latest DIY Patreon post for $8 / up supporters all about doing this)
+(For a member only write up on making fruit leathers, check out my Patreon to find the instructional post.)

 The Hachiya variety is long and more cylindrical, sometimes a bit larger, and when it ripens it is extremely soft inside, to the point that some folks question whether it has gone bad.
 The skin will produce dark spots like the wild Persimmon of the Southeast, the usually astringent skin will tame.
 The texture of the skin will lose its tautness.
 My friend Heather originally told me about making hoshigaki and fruit leather from this variety.
 When she makes the fruit leather, she'll just squeeze out the innards of the persimmon onto waxed paper, making sure to pick out any seeds, and it is pretty much ready to dry in the oven on the 'dryer' setting or a dehydrator if you have one.
 Of course, the dashboard of a car on a tray could work too!